 If you spectate the notification of PUA:Win32/Mobogenie detection, it looks like that your computer has a problem.
 All viruses are dangerous, with no deviations.
-Mobogenie unwanted application can not be called full-fledged malware.
-Nonetheless, it has a lot of proofs to say that you will not be pleased with the changes this thing brings to your PC.
-PUAs like that may be just a pesky thing, either cause a severe impact on your system’s functionality.
-Moreover, there are a number of situations when users report that this application acts like spyware or backdoor.
+Mobogenie unwanted applications can not be called full-fledged malware.
+Nonetheless, it has a lot of proof to say that you will not be pleased with the changes this thing brings to your PC.
+PUAs like that may be just a pesky thing, and either causes a severe impact on your system’s functionality.
+Moreover, there are a number of situations when users report that this application acts like spyware or a backdoor.

 Any malware exists with the only target – make money on you1.
 And the developers of these things are not thinking about ethicality – they utilize all available methods.
 Stealing your private data, getting the payments for the ads you watch for them, utilizing your CPU and GPU to mine cryptocurrencies – that is not the complete list of what they do.
 Do you like to be a riding horse?
 That is a rhetorical question.

 What does the notification with PUA:Win32/Mobogenie detection mean?

 The PUA:Win32/Mobogenie detection you can see in the lower right side is shown to you by Microsoft Defender.
 That anti-malware application is quite OK at scanning, however, prone to be generally unstable.
 It is unprotected from malware attacks, it has a glitchy interface and problematic malware removal capabilities.
 Thus, the pop-up which says about the Mobogenie is rather just a notification that Defender has identified it.
 To remove it, you will likely need to make use of another anti-malware program.